ilyadruzh/Distributed-Technologies/README.md

 ## Introduction

 My name is Ilya Druzhinin.
-I am a software developer at one of the biggest Russian IT System Integrator.
+I am a senior software developer at one of the biggest Russian IT System Integrator.
 We are developing blockchain solutions for Russian corporations and state-owned companies.
 We are using these technologies: Ethereum, Exonum, Hyperledger.

 My folder in Google Drive - [Blockchain Developer](https://drive.google.com/drive/u/0/folders/1SSQwOTq43j9yBWR9ua0sg3c1V5TzVIHG).
 Welcome to contribute!